 Like any filter, be sure to match the flow rate to the size of your aquarium.
 When in doubt, go the next size higher.

 01 of 05

 Marineland set the standard by combing biowheel technology with mechanical and chemical for the three-stage filtration, not previously available in a power filter.
 The media containers are large, and the unit is driven by two water pumps rather than one.
 A bit pricier than other brands, but definitely the top of the line in power filters.

 02 of 05

 Offering the same biowheel available in the larger Emperors, the Penguin is a reasonably good filter.
-The negatives are lack of flow control, and an annoying tendency for them to become noisy when the water level drops.
-However, the lower price makes it worth topping off the tank more often.
+The negatives are a lack of flow control and an annoying tendency for them to become noisy when the water level drops.
+The lower price makes it worth topping off the tank more often.

 04 of 05

 Although a bit pricier than some brands, the design of the Tetratec makes it worth considering.
 While other systems can allow water to passively flow past the filter media, this unit forces the water flow through, ensuring more consistent filtration.
 Heating units may be added, eliminating the need to for an in-the-tank heater.Continue to 5 of 5 below.